WADO: Power increase

-In the 1990s the FCC began to entertain the idea of power increases on formerly regional channels like 1280.
+Associated with the "Rio" treaty on AM broadcast standards, the FCC began to entertain the idea of power increases on formerly regional channels like 1280.
 Application was made to raise day power from 5,000 watts on two towers to 50,000 watts on a four-tower system.
 This remained on file, and was periodically amended as the ownership changed.
-In 1998 the FCC granted a construction permit (CP) for daytime operation at 50,000 watts.
-While planning the rebuilt site, Engineering Director David Stewart hit on the idea of a night power increase using the proposed extra day towers.
-CP was granted for 7,200 watts.
+In 1998, the FCC granted a construction permit (CP) for daytime operation with 50,000 watts.
+While planning the rebuilt site, engineering director David Stewart hit on the idea of a night power increase using the proposed four-day towers (the licensed night site was two of those four towers).
+The night CP was granted for 7,200 watts.
 The new system went on air in 2000 using a Harris DX-50 transmitter for days and a DX-10 for nights.
 The phasing and coupling equipment was designed by Ron Rackley at duTreil, Lundin and Rackley.